saradfrz/tutorials/windows/scheduled-task.md

-# Setting Up a Scheduled Task to Run Python Script in Windows
+# Setting Up a Scheduled Task to Run a Python project in Windows
 In this tutorial, we'll guide you through the process of setting up a scheduled task on Windows to run a Python script using a virtual environment.

 ## Step 1: Create a Virtual Environment